Pre-General Availability Draft: 2017-12-16

 connection (in which case RSA is not used) or an unencrypted

-connection that encrypts the password using RSA.
-Suppose that
+connection that performs password exchange using RSA.
+Suppose

 shell> mysql --ssl-mode=DISABLED -u sha2user -p Enter password: password